-Apply the cream liberally to the point that is causing you pain.
+Apply the cream liberally to the skin.
 Do not use it on cracked or damaged skin.
 Make sure that the area is clean and dry before application.
-Use around a fingertip full of cream to begin with and see how much of the area of pain it covers.
+Use around a fingertip full of cream to begin with and see how much of the area it covers.
 You can add more if you need to.

 Repeat this process whenever you need to.
 This is often discerned by the area feeling dry or aching again.
 Three times a day is fairly normal.
 You might even want to bandage the affected area after application to keep the cream from evaporating and get the maximum effect.

-We have heard tell that those used to applying CBD based topicals often do it in the evening, so that it has the added benefit of helping them sleep.
+We have heard tell that those used to applying CBD based topicals often do it in the evening.

 CBD based topicals are just another in the long line of ways to take your daily dose of CBD.
 If it isn’t for you – that’s fine!
 Try a capsule, some tablets, or even a vape, instead.
 Everyone can get the benefits of CBD if they just use a little imagination!